patriklie/playlistmaker/README.md

 - `react-scripts`: 5.0.1
 - `web-vitals`: ^2.1.4

-## Skjermbilde av appen
+## Screenshot of the App
 ![Eksempel på playlist](img/Playlist_example.png)

-## Fremtidige forbedringer
+## Future Improvements

-- Legge til mer avansert feilbehandling for API-forespørsler.
+- Add more advanced error handling for API requests.
-- Implementere funksjonalitet for å redigere og slette spillelister.
+- Implement functionality to edit and delete playlists.